jatintiwari/jatintiwari.github.io/thoughts/src/markdown/web-enabled-cv.md

 `page - 1` Left and right containers with 7:3 widths.

 `page - 2` To keep my {resume} relevant and precise I wanted to maximize the use of the page 2.
-I wanted the print view to have equally-spaced two columns to fill them with my experience information.
+The print view has equally-spaced two columns filled with my experience information.

 To achieve this I had to break the content into two different pages.
 Age old strategy - Enclose the content into two different containers.

-`knowmore.html`
+`jt.html`

 ```html
 <div class="container">